GIS and the 2020 Census

 Mapping Black California is a comprehensive resource that equips the state’s population with reliable data, maps, and dashboards to identify and amplify local systemic inequities and spur policy changes.

 Policy maps clearly show where there are opportunities to inform policy makers and concerned citizens.
 The new Esri Maps for Public Policy site is dedicated to raising the level of spatial and data literacy used in public policy.
 We invite you to explore curated content, training, best practices, and datasets that can provide a baseline for your research, analysis, and policy recommendations.

 Homelessness is a complex issue.
-To properly address the root causes, organizations need to better understand the impacted communities, as well as the extent of the problem.
-Many organizations are using the ArcGIS platform to identify at-risk communities, count the homeless population, establish strategic partnerships, share resources, and conduct targeted intervention and outreach.
+To properly address the root causes, organizations must better understand the impacted communities and the extent of the problem.
+Many organizations use ArcGIS to identify at-risk communities, count the number of individuals affected by homelessness, establish strategic partnerships, share resources, and conduct targeted intervention and outreach.

 Esri and Harvard Data Science Initiative